 4. The UE stores the VTMSI along the AIoT Service ID and starts monitoring for AIoT device paging using the VTMSI.

-NOTE: The UE performs regular monitoring for its own paging using its 5G-S-TMSI (e.g., for non-AIoT data services).
+NOTE: The UE performs regular Paging monitoring for its own paging using its 5G-S-TMSI (e.g., for non-AIoT data services). i.e. the PO calculation will still use 5G-S-TIMSI.

 5. The UE establishes a PDU Session for the AIoT service.
+The triggering of this PDU Session establishment is not based on uplink data reques.
 The UE sends the VTMSI to the AMF in the NAS message to the AMF that carries the PDU Session Establishment Request or provides a DNN/S-NSSAI combination used for the AioT service.
 If VTMSI is provided, the AMF can determine a DNN/S-NSSAI combination for the AIoT service (stored in 2b) based on UE’s subscription information or location configuration and provide the DNN/S-NSSAI combination to the SMF when the PDU Session Establishment Request is sent to the SMF.

+Editor's note: The details of the management (e.g. deactivation) of the PDU Session for AIoT service is FFS.

 6. The AMF associates the VTMSI with the PDU Session ID (SM Context).